 USCIS held a public teleconference on Thursday, Sept.
 27, and provided an overview of the PM and responded to pre-submitted questions.
 The questions and answers, and the overview from the teleconference, are available on the USCIS Teleconference Notice to Appear (NTA) Update Policy Guidance script (PDF, 3.52 MB) posted to the Electronic Reading Room.

 USCIS will hold a public teleconference on Thursday, Nov.
 15, and provide an overview of the newly affected categories and respond to pre-submitted questions.
-The remarks from the teleconference, as well as the questions and answers, will be posted to the Electronic Reading Room.
+The remarks from the teleconference, as well as the questions and answers, are available in the Electronic Reading Room.